-It goes without saying that 2-step verification is one of the simplest (and most important) security measures you can enforce to prevent unauthorised access.
+It goes without saying that 2-step verification is one of the simplest (and most important) security measures you can enforce to prevent unauthorized access.

 96% of phishing attacks arrive by email — but there’s a BIG difference between an attempt and a successful attack, and that boils down to your ‘’security preparedness’’.

-Poor security practises and lack of user phishing awareness make users more vulnerable to email phishing threats.
+Poor security practices and a lack of user phishing awareness make users more vulnerable to email phishing threats.